• Home

 *The Yada Yada Prayer Group series by Neta Jackson – super easy reads, loved these books, and the characters in them!

 Looking for a great series to read with you kids?
 How about the Chronicles of Narnia books?
 I didn’t read these until I was an adult, but they are some of my all time favorites!!
-Prince Caspian was my fave of the series to be precise 😉
+Prince Caspian was my fave of this series.

 Memoirs of a Geisha by Arthur Golden